 Disability insurance policies are usually something that the employee invests in, even if it is a part of their employer-sponsored benefits plan.
 The employer generally does not pay for this coverage, and there is no legal requirement that employers must offer this benefit at all.

 When a policyholder files a claim with their disability insurance provider, it is because they have a short-term, long-term, or permanent disability that prevents them from performing the tasks associated with their job.
 This policy does not provide any coverage for medical care or rehabilitation but provides partial wage replacement benefits for the length of time specified by the policy, or until the policyholder recovers.
+To learn more about how such policies apply to your case, consult an Atlanta social disability lawyer.

 Types of Workers’ Compensation Disability in Georgia